ngeelani48/math-magicians/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-If you are a new developer then you can learn Use of React.js.
+If you are a new developer then you can learn the Use of React.js.

 To get a local copy up and running, follow these steps.